hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Competition.md

 ![competition surface](/assets/compsurface.png)

-The competition required us to overcome a variety of obstacles: following tape, crossing a gap, waiting for an IR signal, and not falling off any cliffs along the way!
-Our task was to rescue several Ewoks and a Chewbacca doll placed along the track. [pic of competition surface, annotated to show things] Our initial strategy was to follow the tape until it ended, then get to the towers and follow the edge to reach the end of the course.
-As we gained a better sense of what we could accomplish in the time remaining, we amended our strategy to follow the tape until it ended, then return to the start with the Ewoks we had rescued. [pic of us triumphantly holding a stuffy while on the course] <- where tho
+The competition required us to complete a series of tasks using a multifunctional autonomous robot:
+  - following tape
+  - detecting and collecting objects
+  - crossing a gaps
+  - detecting an Infra-Red signal
+  - detecting edges and avoiding a fall of the competition surface

+Our strategy evolved with time.
+Initially the goal was to follow the tape until it ended while collecting all 3 Ewoks and detecting R2D2's signal.
+After that we would cross the second gap and apply an edge detection mechanism to lead us to the prime prize Chewabacca then ziplining all objects to safety.

+On the err of prudency we ammended our strategy as our sense of what could be accomplished with our time limitations improved.
+We would now follow the tape to its end as before then return to the start with the Ewoks we had rescued.